AnswerDotAI/safepyrun/README.md

 the work: things like `re`, `json`, `itertools`, `math`, `collections`, `pathlib` (read-only methods), and many more.
 Second, user-extended functions registered via `allow()`, so you can opt in your own project’s functions and methods.
-Symbols the LLM creates with a trailing underscore (like `result_`) are exported back to the caller’s namespace for reuse, but must still be explicitly registered with `allow()` to be callable in subsequent sandbox calls.
+Symbols the LLM creates are exported back to the caller’s namespace by default, unless they would shadow an existing callable or module.
+Names ending with `_` (like `result_`) are always exported, even if they shadow.
+Exported callables must still be registered with `allow()` to be callable in subsequent sandbox calls.

 ## Usage